 Senator Murphy was appointed to be the Senate Republican Deputy Leader in January 2013, after first serving as the Senate Republican Caucus Chair.
 He has also served as the co-chairman of the Senate’s Deficit Reduction Committee and served on the Illinois Senate Special Committee on Impeachment Procedures that established the protocols for former Governor Rod Blagojevich’s tribunal, which led to his historic removal from office.

 In the Senate, Senator Murphy serves as the Minority Spokesperson of the Executive and Appropriations I Committees, and sits on the Appropriations II, Energy and Public Utilities, and Insurance Committees.
-Additionally, he also serves on the Joint Criminal Justice Reform Committee (JCJRC) and the Commission on Government Forecasting and Accountability (COFGA).
+Additionally, he also serves on the Joint Criminal Justice Reform Committee (JCJRC) and the Joint Commission on Administrative Rules (JCAR).

-The Senator is actively engaged in his community, serving as the Chair of the Northwest Suburban Alliance on Domestic Violence and on the executive board for the Palatine Park District Foundation and advisory board for the Preservation of Human Dignity.
+The Senator is actively engaged in his community, serving on the executive board for the Palatine Park District Foundation and advisory board for the Preservation of Human Dignity.

 A native of Mount Prospect, he attended St. Viator High School in Arlington Heights.
 He is an alumnus of the University of Iowa, and graduated from John Marshall Law School in 1996 with a Juris Doctor.
 Currently, Sen. Murphy is a practicing attorney with Brian J. McManus & Assoc. in Chicago.